 504 Gateway Timeout

-The proxy server hasn’t received a timely response required for fulfilling the request from the upstream server.
+The gateway or proxy server sends this status code when it hasn’t received a timely response from the upstream server to complete the request.

 505 HTTP Version Not Supported